jintonic/jintonic.github.io/cs/github/index.md

 posts in subdirectories
 -----------------------

-site.posts only lists posts in the \_posts/ directory.
-It does not list posts in a subdirectory/\_posts/ directory.
-One has to use site.categories.subdirectoryName for the latter.
+To list posts in a subdirectory/\_posts/ directory, one has to use site.categories.subdirectoryName.

 debugging on Travis CI
 ----------------------